Day 290

 What is your first priority?
 Paul writes, ‘The first thing I want you to do is pray.
 Pray every way you know how, for everyone you know’ (v.1, MSG).

 Do you ever complain about your government or your politicians?
 If you want good government you must pray for it.
-Paul prioritises prayer ‘for kings and for those in authority, that we may live peaceful and quiet lives in all godliness and holiness’ (v.2).
+Paul prioritises prayer ‘for kings and those in authority, that we may live peaceful and quiet lives in all godliness and holiness’ (v.2).

 If you live in a country with relatively stable government, thank God and pray for continued stability.
 In much of the world, people suffer due to unstable governments and tyranny.
 The rule of law was a high priority in the prayers of the apostle Paul.